Why Cyber Liability Insurance Claims Cost So Much

 - A lawsuit by a third party alleging a data breach caused by the business's actions or negligence.

-The insurance company that provides the Cyber Liability Insurance policy will then have a representative investigate the specific details of the claim and determine what is reasonable compensation to be paid out to the insured.
-This compensation may cover the cost of repairing damage, paying out court-mandated settlements, and supplying business interruption expenses, as well as other costs that are covered under the policy.
+The insurance company that provides the Cyber Liability Insurance policy will have a representative investigate the claim and determine what is reasonable compensation for the insured.
+This compensation may cover…

-The insurance company representative may adjust the amount of compensation to be paid, depending on the circumstances of the claim and the type of damage done.
+The insurance company representative may adjust the amount of compensation, depending on the circumstances of the claim and the type of damage done.
 Keep in mind, too, that Cyber Liability policies vary significantly from one provider to another.
 Talk with your insurance agent to understand what your policy covers and excludes.

 How to Address Cyber Risk